Take Control of Your Career

 1. Make a Plan

 If you don’t know where you’re going, then it’s not under your control.
 Some people will want to make a long plan that covers five years, but others may need to change their situation faster and make a plan covering only a year.
 The point is to have a plan and an end state in mind.
-Make sure to keep your plan flexible in case of things changing or career plans altering.
+Make sure to keep your plan flexible in case things change or career plans alter.
 Having a plan is always the first step to taking control of your career.
 Make sure your plan has real and definite targets that are achievable and can be proven.

 Thinking of changing careers?
 Check out our post on that here